divin/kanji-crush/README.md

 # Kanji Crush 🎮

-Kanji Crush is a fun game to help you master tricky kanji characters using the Wanikani API.
+Kanji Crush is a fun game to help you master tricky kanji characters using the WaniKani API.
 Improve your kanji recognition skills in an interactive way!

 ## Features 🌟